 What is your favourite thing about working with the Geopark?

 I love travelling and exploring different countries around the world, but the Geopark is on par with some of the nicest places I have visited.
-The landscape and views (especially on a good day) remind me how lucky I am to not only live here but to also call sites such as Lough Navar Forest, Cavan Burren Park, and Ely Lodge Forest my office.
+The landscape and views (especially on a good day) remind me how lucky I am to not only live here but to also call sites such as Lough Navar Forest, Cavan Burren Park, and Castle Archdale Forest my office.

-Five words to describe myself: Kind, reliable, supportive, direct, and curious
+Five words to describe myself: Bubbly, Patient, Approachable, Hardworking, and Inquisitive.

 Have you encountered any wildlife during your time at the Geopark?